basho-labs/little_riak_book/en/02-concepts.md

 So when we write our `favorite` object to vnode 3, it will be replicated to vnodes 4 and 5.
 This places the object in physical nodes C, D, and E. Once the write is complete, even if node C crashes, the value is still available on 2 other nodes.
 This is the secret of Riak's high availability.

-We can visualize the Ring with it's vnodes, managing nodes, and where `favorite` will go.
+We can visualize the Ring with its vnodes, managing nodes, and where `favorite` will go.

 [IMAGE]